ibaaj/website/index.md

 I was a member of the programme committee of FUZZ IEEE 2025, ECAI 2025, LFA 2025, EGC NeuroSym4MLLM 2025, FUZZ IEEE 2026, CNIA2026.

-I have been a reviewer for the following journals: Fuzzy Sets and Systems, International Journal of Approximate Reasoning.
+I have been a reviewer for the following journals: Fuzzy Sets and Systems, International Journal of Approximate Reasoning, International Journal of General Systems.

 ## <a name="teach"></a> Teachings